SophieDufrane/PP3_Satisfaction_Survey/README.md

 ## Manual Testing:

 During development, I used [Python Tutor](https://pythontutor.com/visualize.html#mode=edit) to break down and visualize small blocks of code.
-This tool allowed me to verify the step-by-step execution of the program, catching issues early and confirming that the logic worked as expected.
+This tool allowed me to test the execution of the program, catching issues and confirming when the logic worked as expected.

 ***Key Tests, Bugs and fixs:***

 - **API and Google Sheets Integration**
-  - *Expected*: The program retrieves data from the survey_result worksheet upon execution.
+  - *Expected*: The program retrieves data from the survey_result worksheet.
-  - *Testing*: Ran run.py in the terminal.
+  - *Testing*: Added a print() statement to display the retrieved data, then ran run.py in the terminal.
-  - *Result*: Data was retrieved and displayed as expected.
+  - *Result*: The data was retrieved from the correct worksheet and displayed in the terminal without errors.

 - **Main Menu Input Validation**
-  - *Expected*: The program should only accept valid inputs (1, 2, or 3) and provide access to the choosen section.
+  - *Expected*: The program only accepts valid inputs (1, 2, or 3) and provide access to the choosen section.
 Invalid inputs should trigger an error message prompting the user to try again.
   - *Testing*: Ran run.py in the terminal, testing valid and invalid inputs.
   - *Result*: The program correctly processed valid inputs, allowing access to the selected section.
-Invalid inputs displayed an appropriate error message.
+Invalid inputs displayed the error message.

 - **Main Menu Display with Class and Dictionary**
-  - *Expected*: The menu options should display in correct order (1, 2, 3) along with the section names.
+  - *Expected*: The menu options display in correct order (1, 2, 3) along with their respective section names.
-  - *Testing*: Ran run.py in the terminal.
+  - *Testing*: Added a print() statement to display the set used for storing menu options then ran run.py in the terminal.
   - *Result*: The options were displayed in reverse order (3 to 1).
   - *Fix*: To maintain the correct order, I replaced the set used for storing menu options with a dictionary, which preserves the insertion order.

 - **Survey Display**
-  - *Expected*: The program should display survey questions one at a time, allowing users to input their answers before moving to the next question.
+  - *Expected*: The program displays questions one at a time, allowing user to select their answers before moving to the next question.
   - *Testing*: Ran run.py in the terminal to simulate the survey.
-  - *Result*: All questions were displayed simultaneously instead of one by one.
+  - *Result*: All questions were displayed simultaneously.
-  - *Fix*: The input prompt for user answers was placed outside the loop, causing all questions to appear at once.
-I moved the input prompt inside the loop, ensuring each question was displayed individually, and the program waited for user input before proceeding to the next question.
+  - *Fix*: The input for user answers was placed outside the loop, causing all questions to appear at once.
+I moved the input inside the loop so the program waited for user input before moving to the next question.

 - **Survey responses**
-  - *Expected*: User responses should be collected and displayed in a summary to verify accuracy.
+  - *Expected*: User responses to be collected and displayed in a summary.
   - *Testing*: Ran run.py and submitted answers to test the response collection.
   - *Result*: Incorrect responses were displayed (e.g., "Satisfied" instead of "Very Satisfied").
-  - *Fix*: The issue stemmed from zero-based indexing in the list of answers.
-By subtracting 1 from the user's choice, I ensured the correct answer was selected.
-Additionally, I noticed a variable name conflict in the final print loop (`answers` was reused), which confused the program.
-Renaming it to  `selected_answer` clarified the output.
+  - *Fix*: The issue came from the indexing in the list of answers (zero-based).
+By subtracting 1 from user choice, I ensured the correct answer was selected.
+Additionally, I noticed a variable name conflict in the final print loop (`answers` was reused), so I renamed it to `selected_answer` to clarify.

 - **Analysis Menu**
   - *Expected*: Displays analysis options in the correct order (1, 2, 3).
   - *Testing*: Ran run.py and checked the order of the menu display.
   - *Result*: The menu options were displayed in reverse (3 to 1).
   - *Fix*: Similar to the main menu, I switched to using a dictionary to preserve the correct order.
-I also corrected a prompt issue by passing the correct variable (`analysis_menu`) to the `get_user_choice` function instead of `main_menu`.
+I also corrected an issue by passing the correct variable `analysis_menu` to the `get_user_choice` function instead of `main_menu`.

 ## Refactoring Process: Improving Efficiency and Readability

 - **Menu Handling Logic**
-  - *Before Refactoring*: Initially, I had separate functions for handling different parts of the program (like the main menu and the analysis menu).
+  - *Before Refactoring*: Initially, I had separate functions for handling different parts of the program.
 Each had its own logic to display options and get user input, which was repetitive.

-  - *After Refactoring*: I created a more generic MenuOptions class that could be reused for all menus.
-With this in place, I only need to define the options in one place and could reuse the same functions for handling the display across multiple menus, reducing duplication.
+  - *After Refactoring*: I created a more generic `MenuOptions` class that could be reused for all menus.
+With this in place, I only need to define the options and could reuse the same functions for handling the display across multiple menus, reducing duplication.

 - **Avoiding repetitions**
-  -  *Before Refactoring*: Despite the MenuOptions class, I noticed that I was still repeating similar blocks of code in multiple parts of the project to display Menu titles and options.
-For example, both the Main menu and Analysis menu had nearly identical code for introducing the section.
+  - *Before Refactoring*: Despite the `MenuOptions` class, I noticed that I was still repeating similar blocks of code to display Menu titles and options.
+For example, the Main menu and Analysis menu had nearly identical code for introducing the section.

 ![BeforeRefactoring](media/repetition_ex2.png)